 - Cholesterol-lowering medications: Various medications can lower blood cholesterol levels, but statins are the best first course of action.
 When statins don’t work, or if a person has serious side effects from statin therapy, other drugs may be recommended.

 - Vasodilator: Relaxes blood vessels and increases the supply of blood and oxygen to the heart while reducing its workload.
 Available as pills to be swallowed, chewable tablets and as a topical application (cream).

 Dual Antiplatelet Therapy (DAPT)

-Some patients who have heart attacks, that have stents placed in their coronary arteries, or undergo coronary artery bypass graft surgery (CABG) are treated with two types of antiplatelet agents at the same time to prevent blood clotting.
+Some people who have heart attacks, that have stents placed in their coronary arteries, or undergo coronary artery bypass graft surgery (CABG) are treated with two types of antiplatelet agents at the same time to prevent blood clotting.
 This is called dual antiplatelet therapy (DAPT).

 The type of medication and the duration of your treatment will vary based on your condition and other risk factors.
-The risks and benefits of DAPT should be discussed with your health care provider.
+The risks and benefits of DAPT should be discussed with your health care professional.